stefanGT44/Concurrent-Keyword-Counter/README.md

 ### Job dispatcher:
 This component delegates jobs to the appropriate thread pool component (File/Web scanner).<br>
-Jobs are submited as InitiateTaks which pass <b>Future</b> objects to the Result retriever component which can then poll for results<br>
+Jobs are submitted as InitiateTaks which pass <b>Future</b> objects to the Result retriever component which can then poll for results<br>
 The component is blocked if the job queue is empty.

 ### Web scanner:
-The user initiates a new web scanning job by submiting a website url and hop count using the CLI. <br>
+The user initiates a new web scanning job by submitting a website url and hop count using the CLI. <br>
 After the dispatcher submits a job to the web scanner , web scanning begins.<br>
 Every web job task does the following:
 1. Count the specified keywords on the given website